AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

  * TNT boxes

-<p>This is a special object who will damage all of the enemies in a determinate area.
-It has a a box collider, a rigidbody, a base script and a second collider who will activate when a enemy touches the box.
+<p>This is a special object who will damage all the enemies in a determinate area.
+It has a box collider, a rigidbody, a base script and a second collider who will activate when an enemy touches the box.
 The player can interact with it pressing the C key, it will attach the bodies of the two objects.
-When they are in this state, if the player press the F key, a random force will move the object.
-It can desactivate the joint pressing the X key.</p>
+When they are in this state, if the player presses the F key, a random force will move the object.
+It can deactivate the joint pressing the X key.</p>

 	void Update()
     {